WorldCereal/worldcereal-documentation/rdm/upload.md

 # Introduction

 To generate accurate cropland and crop type maps, high quality reference data is indispensable for both training classification algorithms and validation of the final products.
-Therefore, WorldCereal would like to engage with global agricultural community to stimulate and facilitate opening and sharing of reference data
+Therefore, WorldCereal would like to engage with global agricultural community to stimulate and facilitate opening and sharing of reference data.

-Users can upload their datasets in their area of interest or data poor regions to generate custom products
+Users can upload their datasets in their area of interest or data poor regions to generate high quality custom product maps.

 ## Uploading through User Interface (you need terrascope account!)
-User can upload the datasets using the RDM website, We provide a intuitive and AI assisted workflow to facilitate fast upload of user datasets
+User can upload the datasets using the RDM website, We provide a intuitive and AI assisted workflow to facilitate fast upload of user datasets.
+This requires terrascope login which also provides options to login using social media acccounts.

 ### Step 1: Dataset Qualification Check

 The dataset must adhere to certain formats and contain minimum attributes.
 User must answer the following questions to ease the dataset upload process.
-1. Does your dataset have spatial geometry?
+1. Dataset should have spatial geometry.
-2. Does your dataset cover years 2017 onwards?
+2. Dataset must cover years 2017 onwards.
-3. Does your dataset have information on observation time?(date or season/year or year)
+3. Dataset should have information on observation time.(date or season/year or year)

-If the answer for all the above questions is "yes" then the datset is qualified to be uploaded in RDM and used in the generation of the product.
-These checks are mainly to prevent errors later.
+If the answer for all the above questions is "yes" then the datset is qualified to be uploaded in RDM and can used in the generation of the products.
+These checks are mainly to prevent errors later and facilitate easy product generation.

 ### Step 2: Dataset Upload Guidelines

 Prepare the dataset according to below mentioned steps to upload successfully.

 1. Supported Dataset Format.

     Supported file formats: Shapefile, GeoPackage and GeoParquet.